reed2ep/SeniorDesignProject/Assignments/User Docs.md

 **Change Hold Difficulty:** Once you have selected the hold list above, you will have the option to change the hold difficulty.
 If you'd like to avoid certain holds and favor others, you can do that here.
 1. Select the desired hold by its number found on the image.
 2. Change the hold difficulty to what you would categorize it as.
-3. Edited hold should be automatically update with new difficulty.
+3. Edited hold should be automatically updated with new difficulty.

 **Select Start Hold:** This is your starting point.
 By default, it goes to the lowest available hold but should be modified to match where the you would like to start with your hands.